willowcheng/SourceCodingAndDataCompression/README.md

 ### Assignment 1

 - **Exercise 1** realize Huffman coding and randomly generate 100 blocks for decoding.
-- **Exercise 3** realize arithmetic coding of encoding and decoding by certain sequence
+- **Exercise 3** realize arithmetic coding of encoding and decoding by certain sequence (assume that 4 letters are going to be decoded)

 ================================